 Note: This set does focus predominantly on Mexican Spanish, so not all words and phrases will be applicable to other regions.
 However, you can remove overly specific cards to make the set more general.

 Get your favorite dictionary app handy!
 You can take home the Spanish version of the familiar classic, Scrabble.

 In Scrabble, you use tiles to form words on a game board.
 Each letter has a value, and certain squares on the board have bonuses.
 Whoever scores the most points wins.

 But why buy the Spanish version when you could just use the English version?
 Two reasons: Spanish letters and point values.
 The set offers Spanish letters like “ll” and “rr” that aren’t in the English version.
 Additionally, the point values on tiles are adjusted to account for their frequency of use in the Spanish language.

 Playing Scrabble in Spanish is terrific for all levels of language learners.
 Beginning students can form simple words.
 Scrabble Spanish is also a helpful way to familiarize yourself with the Spanish alphabet.
 More advanced students can use a wider array of words (and score more points).
 Regardless of your level, it’s a great way to practice your spelling and word recognition.

 Pro tip: If you’re playing Scrabble Spanish and having trouble coming up with words, cognates are your friends.

-For about $14, you can get the Spanish version of the popular game Bananagrams.
+You can get the Spanish version of the popular game Bananagrams.